 Music is simply trying things out in school fashion to see what happens.
 Etudes.
 Making it easier but not real.
 Theater is the only thing that comes near what is.

-Cage wrote “45’ for a Speaker” for a lecture he presented at the Composers’ Concourse in London in October 1954, after his appearance in Donaueschingen.
+Cage wrote 45’ for a Speaker for a lecture he presented at the Composers’ Concourse in London in October 1954, after his appearance in Donaueschingen.
 The text uses the same rhythmic structure as his piano duo.
-Cage found that he was unable to perform “45’ for a Speaker” at its original duration of 39’ 16.96”.
+Cage found that he was unable to perform 45’ for a Speaker at its original duration of 39’ 16.96”.
 As a result, he decided on 45’, which was essentially two seconds per line.
 The London performance occurred simultaneously with 34' 46.776" for a Pianist, performed by David Tudor.
 The text combines passages from previously written lectures with new material.
 Cage used chance operations to select noises and theatrical gestures, to determine whether there is speech or silence and for how long, whether the material is old or new, and, if the material is new on which of 32 subjects related to his compositional methods and aesthetics.
 The result is a wonderful amalgam of Cage’s ideas as they had developed through the early 1950s, with an emphasis on his recent work and particularly on The Ten Thousand Things.
 Cage wrote that “poetry is not poetry by reason of its content or ambiguity but by reason of its allowing musical elements (time, sound) to be introduced into the world of words,” a goal which is accomplished in “45’ for a Speaker” by allowing disparate ideas, noises, and silences to brush against one another.
 “45’ for a Speaker” can be performed with any or all of the pieces in the Ten Thousand Things.
 The version presented here features a recently discovered recording of Cage performing the text, most likely at the University of California, Los Angeles in 1962.

 For instance, now, my focus involves very little: a lecture on music.
 But it is not a lecture, nor is it music; it is, of necessity, theatre: What else?
 If I chose as I do, music, I get theatre, that, that is, I get that too.
 Not just this, the two.